How to Safely Detox From Methadone

 When Is It Time to Ask for Help?

-A major indicator of methadone dependency is behavioral changes as someone starts misusing methadone or increasing their dosage.
+Knowing methadone addiction symptoms can help you or your loved one restore quality of life.
+Like other opioids, behavioral changes are a key sign of methadone dependency.
 If you notice any of the following symptoms in yourself or a loved one, it’s time to ask for help:

 • Increased tolerance: If a methadone user develops a tolerance, they may start taking higher dosages to get the same effects as before.
 This is usually the first sign of an addiction.